7 Ways Your CRM Can Drive Revenue Growth

 A simplified answer, then, would be: if your yearly revenue growth rate sits between 25 percent and 45 percent, you’re golden.

 What are the Benefits of a CRM for Revenue Growth?

 There’s no revenue growth without growing either your customer base, how much they spend with you through upselling and cross-selling, or both.

 So the value of a CRM—customer relationship management—is right there in its name.
 Here are the core benefits of a CRM tool:

 CRM Makes Sales Reps More Productive and Efficient

-You know the way lawyers have billable hours?
-Those are hours lawyers can bill to clients for work they’ve done for them, and it’s how legal firms make money.
+Do you know the way lawyers have billable hours?
+Those are hours lawyers can bill clients for work they’ve done for them, and it’s how legal firms make money.